ignacioi96/reactivating-exiled-capacities/content/clusters/somatic-relationality.md

     color: "06b6d4"
     position_x: -0.5
     position_y: -0.2
-  - title: Somatic Permission & the Body as Conduit
+  - title: Somatic Permission and the Body as Conduit
     subtitle: Granting the body full license to be a terrain
     what_it_is: This capacity is about granting the body full license to be a terrain, not a project.
 It's the invitation to stop managing the body and instead let it express, leak, tremble, stutter, soften, ache, move—without having to justify or decode it.
 Somatic permission is not indulgence; it's decolonial disobedience to the control-based logic that demands the body always be knowable, containable, or useful.
 When the body is permitted to be what it already is, it can begin to act as a conduit—not just a container of self, but a passage for memory, rhythm, sound, ancestral residue, collective charge.
     why_exiled: "This capacity has been exiled by centuries of bodily discipline: the regulation of expression, the commodification of productivity, the criminalization of non-compliance.
 Bodies—especially racialized, gendered, disabled, queer, poor bodies—are taught to contain themselves to survive."